Timeshare Loans: Can You Finance Timeshare Purchases?

 Pros of Timeshare Loans

-• Timeshare loan lenders understand timeshare costs and are able to provide loans large enough to finance the timeshare.
+Timeshare loan lenders understand timeshare costs and can provide loans large enough to finance the timeshare.

 Cons of Timeshare Loans

-• Timeshare properties do not provide any return on investment, and become even more costly if you take out a costly loan.
+Timeshare properties don’t provide any return on investment and become even more expensive if you take out a costly loan.

 Are Timeshare Loans Secured?